 The Governor appoints citizens who serve on the Wisconsin Department of Agriculture, Trade and Consumer Protection Board for six years.
 The Wisconsin Legislature confirms the Governor's appointments.
 The board members elect a chair who conducts the monthly meetings.
 The board is a policy-making body, not an advisory board.

-Chair: Miranda Leis (Term June 12, 2017 – May 1, 2023)
+Vice Chair: Miranda Leis (Term May 1, 2023 – May 1, 2029)

 Secretary: Paul Palmby (Term May 1, 2021 - May 1, 2027)

 Paul Palmby is currently President and CEO of Seneca Foods Corporation.
 He grew up on a farm in Southeastern Minnesota and is a 1985 graduate of Iowa State University with a degree in Agricultural Business.
 In his more than 35 years with Seneca, he has served in various management roles in the company, beginning in the agricultural department, and progressing through various operations responsibilities to his current role.
 Mr. Palmby has served on the Board of Directors of the Northwest Food Processors Association, the Midwest Food Processors Association, the American Frozen Food Institute, Wisconsin Manufacturers and Commerce and the Wisconsin FFA Foundation.
 He has also served as board member and Chairman of the Board for the Wisconsin FFA Sponsor's Board as well as the Produce for Better Health Foundation.
 He served three appointments by Secretary of Agriculture Ann Venneman, Secretary Mike Johanns and Secretary Sonny Purdue to USDA's Fruit and Vegetable Industry Advisory Committee and currently serves on the Boards of Blackhawk Bank and the Farming For The Future Foundation.

 Paul Bauer (Term May 1, 2023 - May 1, 2029)